wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 and `*-variants.json` must contain namespaces for all AoT providers (i.e. all providers with `install-time` being false).

+The features in `static-properties` dictionary are unsorted.
+If more than one feature is specified for a namespace, then the order for all features must be specified in `default-priorities.feature.{namespace}`.
+If an AoT plugin is used to fill `static-properties`, then the features not already in the list in `pyproject.toml` must be appended to it.

+The list of values is ordered from the most preferred to the least preferred, same as the lists returned by `get_supported_configs()` plugin API call.
+The `default-priorities.property` dict can be used to override the property ordering.

 #### Variants

 The `variants` dictionary is used in `variant.json` to indicate the variant that the wheel was built for,